• Networking

 Phases of Virus

-1. Dormant Phase – At this stage, a virus is in its idle state.
-It gets activated by some action or event such as a date, time, presence of another program.
+1. Dormant Phase – A virus is in its idle state at this stage.
+It gets activated by some action or event such as a date, time, or presence of another program.

 2. Propagation Phase – In this phase virus generates its copies.